Fully chaotic conservative models for some torus homeomorphisms: The essential factor has a dense family of horseshoes

 Take a value of $k$ satisfying Equation \ref{equation:DisjointsSetsLeaves}, and take $j_{+} = j_{+}(k) > 0$ such that

 where $L_{\overline{d}}$ is once again taken from Corollary \ref{corollary:SmallStableContinuaCantGrowMuch}.
 As in Step 2, this implies that

-Recall that, from Corollary \ref{corollary:SmallStableContinuaCantGrowMuch}, the future orbit of the extended stable sides will be at a uniformly bounded distance from their respective periodic points.
-This, together with the result in Equation \ref{eq:StableContinuaFarAway}, implies that the future orbits of $\tl K^s_1$ and $\tl K^s_2$ will only go through different lifts of $\wh A^{\rar}_k$ in $\tl \D$, let us call them respectively $W^{'-1} \tl A^{\rar}_k$, and $W^{-1} \tl A^{\rar}_k$.
+Recall that, from {Lemma \ref{lem:StableDoesNotGrow}}, the future orbit of the extended stable sides will be at a uniformly bounded distance from their respective periodic points.
+This, together with {Equations \ref{equation:DisjointsSetsLeaves} and \ref{eq:StableContinuaFarAway}}, implies that the future orbits of $\tl K^s_1$ and $\tl K^s_2$ will only go through different lifts of $\wh A^{\rar}_k$ in $\tl \D$, let us call them respectively $W^{'-1} \tl A^{\rar}_k$, and $W^{-1} \tl A^{\rar}_k$, {in particular, this shows that there exist two leaves}

-Note that the extended stable sides are stable continua of the lifts of two periodic points with different rotational directions.
-Reasoning as in Lemma \ref{lemma:AnchorTypeA} (see in particular Equation \ref{eq:PAnchor} and the lines leading to it), this fact shows that there exist two leaves

 such that

 Once again, see Figure \ref{figure:AnchorB} for details.
 It can be helpful to compare it with Figure \ref{figure:AnchorTypeA}, from Lemma \ref{lemma:AnchorTypeA}.